 And here's the irony: AI is driving the biggest surge in chip demand in decades.
 Data centers, edge inference, autonomous vehicles.
 But we don't have enough engineers to design the chips that AI runs on.
 The CHIPS Act is pouring $52.7 billion into domestic semiconductor manufacturing, and the fabs are getting built.
 But a fab without designers is just an expensive building.
 The bottleneck was never the factories.
 It's the people.

 The best hardware engineers in the world shouldn't have to fight their tools.
 And the next generation shouldn't have to choose software just because the tooling respects their time.
 Hardware design shouldn't be held back by outdated tools and decades of unwritten knowledge.
 The $19 billion EDA market is ready for something new.
-AI is the catalyst and Trace is how we get there — buildwithtrace.com.
+AI is the catalyst, and every design that runs through the system makes the next one better.
+Trace is our attempt to rebuild the infrastructure for how hardware gets designed: from the first schematic to the manufactured board, across any supply chain, for any engineer, anywhere - buildwithtrace.com.